Scroll down for free educational resources.

 Opioids 21%

-Is it safe for adults to use marijuana products and not develop CIP?
+Is it possible for adults to use cannabis products and not develop CIP?

 Is there a cure for CIP?

-No, there is no cure for CIP, but the brain can heal, and recovery is possible.
-We recommend that the person experiencing CIP, and the family members, get help and support as soon as possible.
+No, there is no cure for CIP, but the brain can heal if THC use is ceased.
+Stabilization and recovery are possible.
+We recommend that the person experiencing CIP and the family members seek professional help and attend support meetings as soon as possible.